cjdaly/smolDeck/README.md

 ![smolDeck back](images/smolDeck-back.jpg)

 The Keyboard FeatherWing includes a [Stemma-QT](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma-qt) jack which can be used for enhanced cyber-ing, if you have a standard Stemma-QT brain stem implant.
-Or it can be used with external [Stemma-QT devices](https://www.adafruit.com/category/1005).
+Or it can be used with external [Stemma-QT](https://www.adafruit.com/category/1005) or [Qwiic](https://www.sparkfun.com/qwiic) I2C devices.

 ## CircuitPython (or Arduino)